 The OneGeology portal has a graphical interface to allow a user to select geological ages or lithologies from a hierarchical list and query a given WFS so that it returns all features with the selected property values within the current viewing window.
-In order to work with this your WFS must include the features and properties and dictionaries required by the query and described in the GeoSciML 3.2 Encoding Cookbook for OneGeology 5 star WFS services.
-Version 1.0.
+In order to work with this your WFS must include the features and properties and dictionaries required by the query and described in the OneGeology Cookbook 7: GeoSciML Cookbook (or the older GeoSciML 3.2 Encoding Cookbook for OneGeology 5 star WFS services.
+Version 1.0).
 This chapter gives you some example queries which your WFS should support and shows how these are created in the OneGeology portal.